coder/code-server/README.md

 ### Self contained releases

-We publish self contained archives for every release on [github](https://github.com/cdr/code-server/releases).
+We publish self contained `.tar.gz` archives for every release on [github](https://github.com/cdr/code-server/releases).
 They bundle the node binary and compiled native modules.

 1. Download the latest release archive for your system from [github](https://github.com/cdr/code-server/releases)